 “Body Worlds: The Happiness Project.” is an exhibit where real human bodies of dead people serve to “illustrate the importance of happiness in human health”.
 Body Works in Amsterdam exhibits more than 200 anatomical specimens made of especially conserved often skinless human bodies.

 Location: Damrak 66

-An 80 meter building has become a landmark in the city.
-The panoramic deck provides a 360 degree view of the city from both indoor and outdoor decks.
+This 80 meter building has become a landmark in the city.
+The panoramic lookout provides a 360 degree view of the city from both indoor and outdoor decks.
 On these decks you will find telescopes which you may use for free.
-In addition, the Lookout is home to The Moon, a revolving restaurant.
+In addition, the lookout is home to The Moon, a revolving restaurant.

 If you are in Amsterdam for only a few days, but you would like to see more of The Netherlands you can try “This is Holland”.
 In an hour you will learn about The Netherlands’ unique history and see its beautiful highlights in an entertaining experience.

 Genever is the traditional Dutch drink – a combination of Gin and gentle Vodka, while Bols is the oldest active alcohol brand, established by Lucas Bols in Amsterdam in 1575.
 Today Bols is the world’s brand and their tourist attraction self-guided and interactive impresses with the interior design and offers taste of one cocktail of your own choice.

 Location: Paulus Potterstraat 14 (opposite the Van Gogh Museum)